Contemporary images based on medieval patterns

 Art and Medieval Visual Culture

-Over the last decade this work has focused on new interpretations of medieval decorative art surviving in medieval churches in Wales.
+Over the last twenty years this work has focused on new interpretations of medieval decorative art surviving in medieval churches in Wales.
 Digital imaging provides me with a convenient and surprising way of making images from a variety of sources and processes, as well as the opportunity to present the results of these interactions in a variety of formats.

 Drawing, painting, photography, rubbings and scanned sources can be transformed, layered and juxtaposed, and then exhibited in different ways: projected as still or animated images, or reproduced as limited-edition giclée prints on paper and on canvas.